-Two of the Lake Wylie Marine Commission’s primary goals are to protect and preserve the waters and shoreline of Lake Wylie and to educate the public on issues concerning Lake Wylie.
-The Commission initiated the Lake Wylie Marine Commission Clean Marina Program as one effort to accomplish both of those goals.
+The primary goals of the LWMC are to protect and preserve the waters and shoreline of Lake Wylie, to educate the public on issues concerning Lake Wylie, and to ensure the safety of all who enjoy the lake.
+The Commission initiated the Lake Wylie Marine Commission Clean Marina Program as one effort toward accomplishing those goals.

 What is the Lake Wylie Marine Commission Clean Marina Initiative?

-The Lake Wylie Marine Commission Clean Marina Program is a voluntary program for Lake Wylie marinas that encourages marina operators and recreational boaters to protect the lake’s water quality by practicing environmentally sound operating and maintenance procedures to reduce or prevent pollution of the water.
+The Lake Wylie Marine Commission Clean Marina Program is a voluntary program geared to the Lake Wylie marinas.
+It encourages marina operators and recreational boaters to protect the lake’s water quality by practicing environmentally sound operating and maintenance procedures to reduce or prevent pollution of the water.

 The LWMC Clean Marina Program is modeled after a national program developed by the National Marine Environmental Education Foundation, a nonprofit organization that works to keep waterways clean for a healthy environment and better recreational boating.
 The Foundation and the National Oceanic and Atmospheric Administration (NOAA) encourage states to adapt Clean Marina principles to fit their own needs so programs vary somewhat from state to state.
 North Carolina and South Carolina join 22 other states and territories with Clean Marina programs in place.